dirkpetersen/hpc-containers/README.md

 ### Setting up a test nfs home directory

-Use these instructions to setup a test environment NFS mounted home directry for `testuser` on the local machine
+Use these instructions to setup a test environment with NFS mounted home directory for `testuser` on your local machine

 ```
 dnf install -y nfs-utils